 Software specification documents are sometimes seen as artifacts that only make sense for developers.
-However, an SRS document can go further and become a guide for marketing specialists, stakeholders, design teams, and even users.
+However, an SRS can go further and become a guide for marketing specialists, stakeholders, design teams, and even users.

-This article will explain why software documentation matters and how to write your SRS document to make it a practical guide for all team specialists.
+This article will explain why software documentation matters and how to write your SRS to make it a practical guide for all team specialists.

 An SRS (software requirement specification) document is an artefact that contains the requirements, expectations, and standards for a future product.
 It may cover text documents, spreadsheets, schemes, precedents, and other elements that clarify the product's vision.
-In other words, an SRS document provides a detailed description of how a product should work and how the product development team should implement it.
+In other words, an SRS provides a detailed description of how a product should work and how the product development team should implement it.

 Imagine it like building a ship.
 You have a vision of the mast or sail, and you can even imagine how it travels through the waves.
 However, you need stricter details to put the ship on the water.